 A few ways to get started include:

 - Following and sharing content created by advocates and activists against GBV locally and globally.
-These activists are working to eliminate FGM, one form of GBV; these activists are combating child marriage, another form.
+These activists are working to eliminate FGM, one form of GBV; these activists are combating child marriage, another form; while these women activists are all working to support and uplift women.

 - Turn your socials orange, the official color of the United Nations’ campaign against GBV.
 Whether it’s posting pics of yourself wearing orange, or adding an orange filter to your profile, there are plenty of ways to show your solidarity on socials this 16 Days.